Relations with Ukraine

 Strengthening the Comprehensive Assistance Package

 At the 2022 NATO Summit in Madrid, Allies agreed to strengthen the CAP and provide even more support to Ukraine.
 The strengthened CAP includes initiatives to provide Ukraine with immediate, short-term, non-lethal military assistance, as well as structures to boost NATO's long-term support.
-Since the Madrid Summit, Allies and partners have committed over EUR 640 million (around USD 700 million) to the CAP.
+Allies and partners have committed around EUR 800 million (approximately USD 870 million) to support these initiatives.

 Non-lethal assistance based on Ukraine’s immediate needs

-Under the Ukraine CAP Trust Fund, since February 2022, NATO has delivered projects providing support in multiple areas, including:
+Under the Ukraine CAP Trust Fund, since February 2022, NATO has delivered projects providing support in multiple areas, for example:

 • combat rations,